leeminho21/t-rex/README.md

 # t-rex
-This is the trex game, when the t-rex jumps over cacti
+This is the trex game, where the t-rex jumps over cacti